 - The most common carpenter ant we find in the United States is the black carpenter ant.
 This species is also the largest of the species found in the United States.
 We have approximately 10 different species of carpenter ants in Tennessee.

 - Carpenter ants do not pose a threat to human health.
 They can damage a home structurally if allowed to feed on your home unchecked.
 But the most they can do to a human is bite them, which feels like a slight pinch.
 They do look pretty formidable a bug with their front pinchers and comparable size to other ants.

 - Getting rid of carpenter ants requires the help of a professional pest control expert.
 Since their nesting source can be tricky to find and eliminate with household pesticides save your energy on this pest.
 This will also help you from damaging your own home in trying to eliminate the colony.

 - If you do not have carpenter ants to get rid of you can help prevent them from getting into your house by doing the following.
 Fix roof or drainage leaks that create moisture issues, keep firewood away from the home, trim back tree branches that touch the house, and seal any cracks in the foundation that might give access to the house.

 Carpenter ants are most active starting around March in this area and can go into October.
 If you see them in your home do not assume that they are feeding on your home (remember they don’t actually feed on wood) but are looking for food just like any other ant does.
-If you want to know even more about these ants you can download this white paper from University of Tennessee’s Extension program on carpenter ants.
 The ant exterminators at Johnson Pest Control are always here to help with carpenter ant problems—give us a call today to learn more!